Vision Statements - Why Not Say What You REALLY Mean?

 · October 21, 2014

 I’m working with vision statements and strategic planning right now.
-Man - this an area that is really misunderstood and misused I think.
+Man, this is an area that is really misunderstood and misused, I think.
 Also, and that’s what this post is about, I think it’s deliberately this way in order to get some wiggle room.
 I don’t understand that.
 We’ll get there.

 Definitions

-As always I’ve learned a great deal while diving into this area again and here are the definitions that we are using and that I think is clarifying:
+As always, I’ve learned a great deal while diving into this area again and here are the definitions that we are using and that I think are clarifying:

 • Mission statement - Why are we here?
 What is our purpose?
-For example; Why do the Salvation Army exists in Indonesia?
+For example; Why does the Salvation Army exist in Indonesia?

 What is this good for?